owlbarn/tutorial/book/nlp/README.md

 ## Text Corpus

-We call a collection of documents a *text corpus*, which is normally a large and structured set of texts.
+Normally we call a collection of documents a *text corpus*, which contains a large and structured set of texts.
+For example, for the English language there are the [Corpus of Contemporary American English](https://www.english-corpora.org/coca/), [Georgetown University Multilayer Corpus](https://corpling.uis.georgetown.edu/gum), etc.
 Our news collection is also one such example.
-However, to perform NLP tasks such as topic modelling, the first and perhaps the most important thing is to represent a text corpus as format that the models can process, instead of directly using natural language.
+To perform NLP tasks such as topic modelling, the first and perhaps the most important thing is to represent a text corpus as format that the models can process, instead of directly using natural language.

+TODO: A survey of annotation methods.

+For the task of topic modelling, we perform the tokenisation on the input English text.
+The target is to represent each word as an integer index so that we can further process the numbers instead of words.
+This is called the *tokenisation* of the text.
+Of course we also need to have a mapping from index to word.

 ### Step-by-step Operation